ChrisJGuard/google-homepage/README.md

-This is the first main project as part of The Odin Project cirriculum.
+This is the first main project as part of The Odin Project curriculum.

 The aim is to reproduce a non-functioning, but visually similar, imitation of the Google homepage.